Emergence of low-energy spin waves in superconducting electron-doped cuprates: Discussion

 \subsection{NEUTRON SCATTERING SPECTRUM}

-From our measurements, we were able to study the evolution of the gap by annealing, using two types of samples from a single growth.
-Our results state that for the as-grown sample, both the spin pseudogap and the magnetic order is significantly more pronounced than in the annealed, superconducting samples.
-This raises the unresolved question of the precise origin of the order and spin gap and the mechanism that is so strongly influenced by reductive annealing.
+From our measurements, we were able to study the evolution of the spin pseudogap by annealing, using two types of samples from a single growth.
+Our results state that for the as-grown sample, both the spin pseudogap and the magnetic order are significantly more pronounced than in the annealed, superconducting samples.
+This raises the unresolved question of the precise origin of the spin pseudogap and the mechanism that is so strongly influenced by reductive annealing.

-We start our argument by noting that gap behavior similar to our results has been observed in the $S = 1/2$ Heisenberg antiferromagnetic chain compound \ce{SrCuO2}.\cite{motoyama_magnetic_1996,rice_rich_1997,zaliznyak_anisotropic_1999} Here, an opening of a spin pseudogap in the excitation spectrum was observed in samples with low levels of Ca or Ni doping.\cite{hammerath_spin_2011,simutis_spin_2013} While replacing Sr with Ca does not directly affect the spin chains, in case of Ni-doped \ce{SrCuO2}, the $S = 1$ \ce{Ni^{2+}} impurities are directly inserted in the chains, replacing the $S = 1/2$ \ce{Cu^{2+}} ions.
-For this system, an inelastic neutron scattering study by Simutis \textit{et al}, reveal that 1\% Ni-doping leads to a spin pseudogap of roughly 8 meV. \cite{simutis_spin_2013} Using a simple model based on defects, they state that the spin dynamics can be fully explained by an effective fragmentation of the spin chains, where such a pseudogap implies a depletion of low-energy magnetic states.
+We start our argument by noting that a spectral gap behavior similar to our results has been observed in the $S = 1/2$ Heisenberg antiferromagnetic chain compound \ce{SrCuO2}.\cite{motoyama_magnetic_1996,rice_rich_1997,zaliznyak_anisotropic_1999} Here, an opening of a spin pseudogap in the excitation spectrum was observed in samples with low levels of Ca or Ni doping.\cite{hammerath_spin_2011,simutis_spin_2013,simutis_spin_2017} While replacing Sr with Ca does not directly affect the spin chains, in case of Ni-doped \ce{SrCuO2}, the $S = 1$ \ce{Ni^{2+}} impurities are directly inserted in the chains, replacing the $S = 1/2$ \ce{Cu^{2+}} ions.
+For this system, an inelastic neutron scattering study by Simutis \textit{et al}, reveal that 1\% Ni-doping leads to a spin pseudogap of roughly 8 meV. \cite{simutis_spin_2013} Using a simple model based on defects, they state that the spin dynamics can be fully explained by an effective fragmentation of the spin chains, where such a spin pseudogap implies a depletion of low-energy magnetic states.
 Expanding this interpretation to two-dimensional \ce{CuO2} planes, as found in NCCO, it is natural to discuss if similar fragmentation could occur.

-Work by Mang \textit{et al.}\cite{mang_spin_2004} and Vajk \textit{et al.}\cite{vajk_neutron_2003} studied the magnetic coherence length $\xi$ for as-grown NCCO and LSCO doped with Mg and Zn, respectively, until the percolation threshold.
-Using neutron diffraction, they observed that $\xi$ increases with decreasing temperature, eventually creating a weakly long-range ordered magnetic state.
-This is consistent with what is observed in diffraction data in as-grown NCCO, both in Ref.~\onlinecite{yamada_commensurate_2003} and in our work (see Fig.~S12 in the Supplemental Material).
-While the resolution of our thermal triple-axis instrument does not allow precise studies of the correlation length, the intensity of the (3/2, 1/2, 0) antiferromagnetic peak decreases fast with increasing temperature, already a factor 10 difference between 1.5~K and 15~K, but the peak is still present until around 120~K. This indicates a weak magnetic order that is disturbed not only by thermal fluctuations, but also by the defects that almost break percolation.